 The coronavirus pandemic is creating challenges that may impact your research or scholarly activity.
 As you work through disruptions in your research or scholarly activities, please be in close communication with your major professor.
 This communication can help you identify solutions so that you can stay on track with your work.
 As you identify areas where you need support, please ask for help.
-The Office of Research and Engagement’s COVID-19 Research FAQ and affiliated links provide information about research activities on the UT campus.
+The Office of Research and Engagement’s Research Operations during COVID-19 and affiliated links provide information about research activities on the UT campus.
 Additionally, refer to the university’s coronavirus website to find resources that might be of use during this challenging time.
 You can also reach out to the Graduate School (firstname.lastname@example.org) if you have questions or concerns.

 Institutional Review Board